 \subsection{Dataset Analysis}

-\textbf{Difference in the number of instances.} We analyzed and compared the class category distribution of the ScanRefer and RIORefer datasets to highlight the differences between them.
-The distribution is presented in Figure~\ref{fig:scanrefer_inst_num} for ScanRefer and Figure~\ref{fig:riorefer_inst_num} for RIORefer.
-Note that we used the most frequent 100 categories ordered by the number of instances per category on ScanRefer.
-By comparing the two figures, we can observe that ScanRefer and RIORefer exhibit distinct distributions in terms of object appearances.
-Some objects (e.g., `computer tower,' `mini fridge,' and `laundry hamper,') appear in ScanRefer but are absent in RIORefer.
-This discrepancy indicates the challenge of cross-dataset 3D visual grounding, as it requires the ability to locate objects that may be unknown or occur infrequently in the training data.
+We analyzed and compared the class category distribution of the ScanRefer and RIORefer datasets to emphasize their differences.
+The distribution is presented in Figure~\ref{fig:scanrefer_inst_num} for ScanRefer and in Figure~\ref{fig:riorefer_inst_num} for RIORefer.
+It is noteworthy that we used the most frequent 100 categories ordered by the number of instances per category on ScanRefer.
+Comparison of the two figures reveals that ScanRefer and RIORefer exhibit distinct distributions related to object appearances.
+Some objects (e.g., `computer tower,' `mini fridge,' and `laundry hamper') appear in ScanRefer, but they are absent in RIORefer.
+This discrepancy brought the challenge of cross-dataset 3D visual grounding because it requires the ability to locate objects which might be unknown or occur infrequently in the training data.

-\textbf{Difference in the word cloud.} Figure~\ref{fig:wordcloud} shows word clouds representing commonly used object names and attributes in the ScanRefer and RIORefer datasets.
-Despite the differences observed in the number of points and instances between the two datasets (Figure~\ref{fig:point_num}, Figures~\ref{fig:scanrefer_inst_num}, and~\ref{fig:riorefer_inst_num}), the terms used in the descriptions show similarities.

-\textbf{Difference in the Description Lengths.} Figure~\ref{fig:desc_len} presents the distribution of description lengths in the ScanRefer and RIORefer datasets.
-The figure shows that the average description length in ScanRefer is slightly longer than in RIORefer.
-However, both distributions exhibit similar patterns, suggesting that RIORefer contains a diverse range of description lengths comparable to ScanRefer.